nekrassov01/llcm/README.md

 ## Warnings

 - Consider enclosing strings passed to the filter in single quotes.
 Unintended expansion may occur, e.g., history expansion by the shell (Try typing this command in your shell environment: `echo "name !~ ^test.*"`)
-- The Preview command is currently treated as experimental.
-It is best used to simulate reduced capacity, but do not trust the output of this command too much.
+- The Preview command is the best used to simulate reductions, but note that it is only a simple calculation of the log volume pro-rated by day.
 - The fields such as `ElapsedDays` and `ReductionInDays` represent the number of days, but are rounded down to the nearest whole number when cast to int64.
 This means that the reduction simulation will not be inflated beyond what is expected.
+- The minimum value for `BytesPerDay` is 1.
+Note this specification if you have a large number of log groups that have just been created and are small in size.

 ## Installation